GrowthcraftCE/Growthcraft-1.7/README.md

 ## Contributing

-For any contributions to this project, please either create a branch or work from the development branch.
+For any contributions to this project, please refer to our [Contributing to Growthcraft](https://github.com/alatyami/Growthcraft-1.7/wiki/Contributing-to-Growthcraft) wiki page and create a branch from our development branch.
+All pull requests need to be towards our development.
+Pull requests directly to the master branch will be closed without review.

 ## License